MicrosoftDocs/ai-builder/ai-builder-docs/flow-invoice-processing.md

    > [!div class="mx-imgBorder"]
    > ![Page range](media/ip-pagerange.png "Page range example")

-You can enter a page value or page range in the *Pages* parameter.
+You can enter a page value or page range in the **Pages** parameter.
 Example: 1 or 3-5.

 >[!NOTE]
-> If you have a large document with only one invoice, we strongly recommend to **use this *Pages* parameter to aim at your invoice and therefore reduce the cost of model prediction**.
+> If you have a large document with only one invoice, we strongly recommend to **use the Pages parameter to aim at your invoice and therefore reduce the cost of model prediction**.
 However, the page range should contain a **unique invoice** for the action to return correct data.
 >
 > Example: A document contains a first invoice in page 2 and a second invoice that spans overs page 3 and 4:
 > - If you enter page range 2, it will return the data of the first invoice